crickets-and-comb/reference_package/README.md

 ## Dev workflow

 There are a number of dev tools in the `Makefile`.
-You can list all the make tools you might want to use:
+Once you set up the shared tools Git submodule (below), you can list all the make tools you might want to use:

 ```bash
     $ make list-makes